We believe high-quality growth companies can help investors play defense and offense—even during periods of elevated uncertainty

 Expertise in High Quality & Growth Investing

 Data shown (%) as of recent calendar quarter end.
 The performance data quoted represents past performance and does not guarantee future results.
 Current performance may be lower or higher.
-Periods over one-year are annualized.
+Periods over one year are annualized.
+Performance figures are presented gross and net of fees and have been calculated after the deduction of all transaction costs and commissions and include the reinvestment of all income.

 Long-Term Performance Strength